 Better Safe Than Sorry

-When I did a web search on B12 and children I got ZERO valuable resources.
+When I did a web search on vitamin B12 and children I got ZERO valuable resources.
 Even the Vegan Society missed this landmark by a mile, giving vague suggestions and no clear information on children and B12 supplementation.
-I will go directly to the source which helped me find my way in a maze of B12 deficiency and tell a couple of stories from there– Could it Be B12? by Sally M Pacholock (this is a non-vegan book, so, please, do not think that if you are an omnivore, you are safe).
+I will go directly to the source which helped me find my way in a maze of vitamin B12 deficiency and tell a couple of stories from there– Could it Be B12? by Sally M Pacholock (this is a non-vegan book, so, please, do not think that if you are an omnivore, you are safe).